edlerd/branch-fetcher/README.md

 ## Usage
 1. Clone the repo
-2. Run the script and pass the PR string as argument `/path/to/fetch-pr.sh remote:branch`
+2. Run the script inside of a git repository and pass the PR string as argument `/path/to/fetch-pr.sh remote:branch`

 ## Features